nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 12.md

 Reception.
 So basically you see the little, the little mask in, in that, in the box to the left, you click on that.
 That'll just roll a secret perception check, which will be the very clear blue mask.
 Yep.
 The light blue one or the white blue looking thing there.

 The dark blue itself, which is the opposite of what we want.
 Yes.
 That one.
-And that is specifically our and Kahir.
+And that is specifically our and Cahir.
 So Mhmm.

-Karsten and Samir, you guys both don't have a high enough perception to get get the check at this point.
+Karsten and Simear, you guys both don't have a high enough perception to get get the check at this point.
 Oh, that's silly.
 So that's like that little eyeball?
 Yeah.
 The little blue eyeball.

 Yeah.
 Yeah.
 Yep.
 Okay.
 Yeah.